subvisual/blog/pages/posts/2015/02-february/50-accessibility-matters.md

 retina_cover:
 tags:
   - development
+intro: "I am privileged.
+I am able to navigate the web in all it's glory, with all the"
 ---

 I am privileged.
 I am able to navigate the web in all it's glory, with all the